SparseSwaps: Tractable LLM Pruning Mask Refinement at Scale: Methodology

 \textbf{Row processing (Lines 2-5):} For each row $i$, we extract weights $w$ and current mask $m$, define pruned and unpruned index sets $\mathcal{P}$ and $\mathcal{U}$, and compute the initial correlation vector $c = G \cdot ((\mathbbm{1} - m) \odot w)$.

-\textbf{1-Swap optimization (Lines 6-15):} We iteratively find the swap $(p^*, u^*)$ minimizing $\Delta L_{u,p}$ (cf. \autoref{eq:swap_cost}) among feasible pairs, evaluating each candidate in $\mathcal{O}(1)$ time.
+\textbf{1-Swap optimization (Lines 6-15):} We iteratively find the swap $(p^*, u^*)$ minimizing $\Delta L_{u,p}$ (cf. \autoref{eq:swap_cost}) among feasible pairs, evaluating each candidate using only lookups.
 If $\Delta L_{u^*,p^*} < 0$, we accept the swap and update the correlation vector via \autoref{eq:c_update}; otherwise we terminate.
 At all times, the swaps are appropriately constrained: per-row sparsity allows any swap maintaining $|\mathcal{P}|$ constant, while $N\text{:}M$ sparsity restricts swaps to within the same $N\text{:}M$ blocks.

 The algorithm has complexity $\mathcal{O}(d_{out} \cdot T_{\max} \cdot (|\mathcal{P}| \cdot |\mathcal{U}| + d_{in}))$ per layer, where $T_{\max}$ is the maximum number of swap iterations per row.
 The $|\mathcal{P}| \cdot |\mathcal{U}|$ term comes from evaluating all candidate swaps (each in $\mathcal{O}(1)$ time via \autoref{eq:swap_cost}), and the $d_{in}$ term from the correlation vector update (\autoref{eq:c_update}).